 Diversity, Equity, and Inclusion Commitment Statement

 Cal State Fullerton Housing and Residential Engagement is committed to cultivating and promoting an inclusive and respectful environment for our residential community and guests.
+We recognize that members of our community may hold multiple marginalized identities and are impacted by intersecting forms of oppression and discrimination.
 We are committed to creating opportunities to engage in self-discovery and critical inquiry for all members of our community.
 We aim to empower, educate, and activate our residential community to challenge prejudice, promote justice, and embrace differences.
-We recognize that members of our community may hold multiple marginalized identities and are impacted by intersecting forms of oppression and discrimination.
-Housing and Residential Engagement strives to actively combat these challenges through peer and staff support and an intentional residential learning model that creates an environment in which all students can learn, connect, and grow.
+Housing and Residential Engagement strives to actively combat these challenges through peer and staff support and an intentional residential learning model that fosters a sense of belonging and creates an environment in which all students can learn, connect, and grow.

 Sustainability in Student Housing